ReproducibiliTea-org/reproducibiliTea/_journal-clubs/oxford.md

 You can sign up to our [mailing list](https://web.maillist.ox.ac.uk/ox/info/reproducibilitea) by logging into your Single Sign On account.
 Those who don't have an SSO can email [Sam](mailto:sam.parsons@psy.ox.ac.uk) and he'll be happy to add you!

-ReproducibiliTea Oxford is kindly sponsored by [Reproducible Research Oxford ](http://ox.ukrn.org/).
+ReproducibiliTea Oxford is kindly sponsored by [Reproducible Research Oxford](http://ox.ukrn.org/).